 Tuscany, Italy's largest region, contains a population just short of 4 million.
 It's the birthplace of the Italian Renaissance.
-Art is everywhere; the landscapes are gorgeous (and diverse!) and the food and wine is superb.
+Art is everywhere, the landscapes are gorgeous (and diverse!), and the food and wine are superb.

 Tourists flock to Tuscany's capital, Florence, and many of them also make it out to a few of Tuscany's six UNESCO World Heritage Sites, crowding into the historic center of San Gimignano on warm summer days or heading over to Pisa to take a gander at that leaning tower.

 You can also opt to visit the cities of the far northern region of Tuscany in this undiscovered bit of Tuscany.
 The Lunigiana and Garfagnana are Tuscany's rough and ready rural heart where independent folks have been making their own food for ages, a different kind of foodie paradise in which molecular gastronomy has no place.
 This is the area of the map from Massa and Carrara north, centered on Pontremoli.

 Relax at the Hot Springs

 Since the time of the Etruscans, Tuscany's hot springs have been known for their curative properties.
 The Tuscan spa town of Montecatini Terme (the Terme at the end of the name indicates the presence of thermal baths) is on the rail line that links Lucca and Florence and offers an enormous variety of spa treatments, including taking the waters at the historic and elegant Terme Tettuccio.

 You can even enjoy the outdoors with your spa experience, and it's free at Bagni San Filippo.

 Florence, although dating from Roman times, recognized its finest moments as a star among European cities between the 14th and 16th centuries.
 Widely held to be the birthplace of the Renaissance, Florence was a nexus for trade in Europe; the wealth those in power drew from this trade is legendary.